TheExpandingPolytope/goonverse/ARCHITECTURE.md

     *   Horizontal scaling is done by bringing up more machines, but the presence schema doesn’t care—rooms from different machines share the same namespace while still exposing their `machineId` for observability.
     *   If we ever need multiple rooms of the same buy-in on one machine (for load shedding), they simply register unique `roomId`s; the homepage still treats them as separate worlds because buyers choose the exact server they’ll join.
 *   **Persistent Directory Store**
-    *   `servers` table in Postgres mirrors on-chain + presence data: `{ serverId (PK), controller, region, buyInUSD, status, currentRoundId, roundEndsAt, avgPing, playersOnline, availableSlots, wsEndpoint, rpcUrl, lastPresenceAt }`.
+    *   `servers` table in Postgres mirrors on-chain + presence data: `{ serverId (PK), controller, region, buyInUSD, massPerDollar, rakeShareBps, worldShareBps, status, currentRoundId, roundEndsAt, avgPing, playersOnline, availableSlots, wsEndpoint, rpcUrl, lastPresenceAt }`.
     *   `metrics` table: `{ serverId, cpu, mem, tickRate, updatedAt }` derived from health probes.
     *   Cached JSON response of `GET /servers` stored in Redis (`directory:servers`) so clients can fetch quickly; invalidated whenever presence updates or on-chain registry events arrive.